 - Grace.
 I’m old school in a sense that I like simple, forgotten acts of kindness.
 Manners, like saying thank you and you’re welcome.
 Giving compliments and credit.
 Social media has made it “cool” and so easy to just like a comment and keep it pushing instead of taking time to give thanks.
 It may get to a point where I can’t thank every liker or commentor, but I’ll find a way to show my gratitude.
 It’s important to me to let people know I appreciate them and that I’m grateful for their presence.

 - G-check.
 No matter how much grace I sprinkle around, someone deflecting from the topic at hand is ever-present.
 There will always be someone who takes the conversation aaaaaall the way left, trying to shame us for being a proud, Black, woman-owned operation that loves and supports positive Black things.
 You just have to recognize when to say nothing and hit that block button with the swiftness.
 You may otherwise waste energy on something that will never agree or try to understand your point of view- or worse, ruin your reputation by engaging foolishness.
-I’ve unsubscribed from accounts whose focus is too often on the negative- basically giving the ignorance a spotlight on centerstage.
+I’ve unsubscribed from accounts whose focus is too often on the negative, basically giving ignorance a spotlight on centerstage.
 Decide what’s worth your energy.

 - Be who you seek.
 Lastly I guess would be a summation of the aforementioned.
 I try to be the blogger and businesswoman who I’d want to meet, spend money with and engage if I were on the other side.
 It’s the same in all of my relationships- projecting + mirroring what I want to see.
 How do you want people to feel?
 What do you hope people gain from supporting you?
 What actions are taken to provoke the response you’re seeking?